Adelgids are aphid like insects that suck the sap from conifers. Often covered in a white waxy material some also induce galls.

 What are adelgids?

-Adelgids are insects closely related to aphids, and like aphids they also feed on plant sap.
+Adelgids are true bugs (Hemiptera) closely related to aphids, and like aphids they also feed on plant sap.
 They are found on conifers and can have complex lifecycles including more than one host.
-Several species are often found in gardens, any plant damage is often superficial and in most cases these creatures can be seen as part of the biodiversity a healthy garden supports.
+Several species can be found in gardens, any plant damage is often superficial and in most cases these insect can usually be considered part of the biodiversity a healthy garden supports.

 Spruce pineapple gall adelges, Adelges abietis.
 Found on spruce (Picea) this species causes green pineapple shaped galls up to 20mm long, usually on young shoots.
 The galling can cause distortion of shoots, affecting the appearance of trees.
 Yellow, winged adults (gallicolae) leave the galls in late summer and lay eggs, the nymphs soon hatch and overwinter close to buds.
 In spring the nymphs feed on plant sap but do not cause galls, maturing into light green wingless females (pseudo-fundatrices).
 These females lay eggs covered in white waxy threads.
 The nymphs hatching from these eggs induce the galls when they feed at the base of needles.
 The galls contain numerous chambers within which groups of pale orange nymphs develop.